 The transaction also potentially offers an opportunity for Capital One to shift the debit cards of its current and future bank customers over to Discover's payment networks.
-Indeed, this is arguably the single most important factor driving the merger.
-Capital One founder and CEO Richard Fairbank has stated that the company's intention is to transfer all its debit cards to the newly acquired networks.53
+Capital One founder and CEO Richard Fairbank has stated that the company intends to transfer all its debit cards to the newly acquired networks.53

-The main-perhaps only-driver of this decision is a desire to avoid price controls on debit-card interchange fees, which reduce the bank's revenue from debit-card transactions and make it more difficult to offer rewards and other benefits, especially to lower-income consumers.
+By moving customers onto Discover's three-party payment card network, Capital One's customers will be able to avoid the distortions imposed by the Durbin Amendment's price controls.
+In turn, this will enable Capital One to offer rewards and maintain free checking accounts for lower-income consumers.
 These price controls only apply to debit cards issued on four-party payment networks, so Capital One will be able to avoid them by issuing debit cards on its own newly acquired three-party network.

-Under a provision of the Dodd-Frank Wall Street Reform Act of 2010 known commonly as the "Durbin amendment," the U.S. Federal Reserve imposed caps on debit-card interchange fees for banks with more than \$10 billion in assets (covered banks), as well as routing requirements for all debit-card issuers.
-54 As a result, debit-card interchange fees fell by about 50% for large banks almost immediately.
-Interchange fees on debit cards issued by smaller banks and
+Under a provision of the Dodd-Frank Wall Street Reform Act of 2010 known commonly as the "Durbin amendment," the U.S. Federal Reserve imposed caps on debit card interchange fees for banks with more than \$10 billion in assets ("covered banks"), as well as routing requirements for all debit card issuers.54 As a result, debit card interchange fees fell by about 50% for large banks almost immediately.
+Interchange fees on debit cards issued by smaller banks and credit unions initially fell by a smaller amount, and interchange fees on single-message (PIN) debit cards have now fallen to similar levels as PIN debit cards issued by larger banks.55